 Other surgical procedures that may be performed

-Your surgeon may also perform may perform other procedures in addition to heart bypass surgery.
+Your surgeon may also perform other procedures in addition to heart bypass surgery.
 These include:

 Why is heart bypass surgery performed?